jacklightChen/spectrum/README.md

 This repo is for the reproducibility of Spectrum.

 Zhihao Chen, Tianji Yang, Yixiao Zheng, Zhao Zhang, Cheqing Jin, and Aoying Zhou.
-Spectrum: Speedy and Strictly-Deterministic Smart Contract Transactions for Blockchain Ledgers. (under revision)
+Spectrum: Speedy and Strictly-Deterministic Smart Contract Transactions for Blockchain Ledgers.
+In Proceedings of the 50th International Conference on Very Large Data Bases (VLDB 2024), Pages TBD, Guangzhou, China, August, 2024.

 # Preparation